Mars Far More Likely To Have Contained Life Than Previously Thought

 Of course, this doesn’t in any way confirm for a fact that there had been life on Mars once.
 NASA’s findings, however, have allowed our scientists to take the necessary steps in finding out whether there had been life in the history of the planet’s surface.

-And now there’s new research suggesting that Mars might have been far more likely to have supported life than we previously thought, as previously reported by The Independent.
+And now there’s new research suggesting that Mars might have been far more likely to have supported life than we previously thought, as previously reported by the Independent.

 Scientists who did the study discovered that the red planet probably had more moisture than previously thought.
 In the study, the researchers made a simulation of Martian meteorites to better understand the planet’s ancient environment, particularly how much water it had contained.

-Before the study was made, scientists used a specific mineral found in Martian meteorites to study Mars’s ancient environment, which gave them the conclusion that the planet’s surface was mostly dry.
+Before the study was made, scientists used a specific mineral found in Martian meteorites to study Mars’ ancient environment, which gave them the conclusion that the planet’s surface was mostly dry.
 The new study, however, suggests that the mineral might have contained hydrogen, which could only mean that Mars was far wetter than previously thought.

 With this discovery comes the increase in probability that Mars had been inhabited once.
 After all, water is one of the primary building blocks and requirements of life.
-If there’d been an abundance of water in Mars in its ancient environment, then it follows that it had the conditions necessary to bring forth and sustain life.
+If there’d been an abundance of water on Mars in its ancient environment, then it follows that it had the conditions necessary to bring forth and sustain life.

 Is this PROOF of life on Mars: Experiment finds Mars used to be wetter then suggested https://t.co/UC1Yc2j7ER pic.twitter.com/SN61YoTFkK